-PAGE FUNCTION BI ON : Enables Dockside d reference.
-2. PDIG OFF : Disables GPS input and allows data from an interface data from port of position sensor source.
+PAGE FUNCTION В ON : Enables Dockside or reference.
+2. PDIG OFF : Disables GPS input and allows data from an interface data from port position sensor source.
 ON : Enables GPS input the digital position sense 3.
 SLAVE OFF : Disables the secon first RLGN.
-ON : (after alignment of s as the position reference ON : (prior to alignment o within the second RLGN 4.
-BFTT OFF/ON OFF : Disables operator of BFTT Simulated data.
-ON : Enables operator co BFTT Simulated data.
+ON : (after alignment of s as the position reference ON : (prior to alignment of within the second RLGN 4.
+BFTT OFF/ON OFF : Disables operator of BFTT Simulated data ON : Enables operator co BFTT Simulated data.